takumin/sohinx-kvm-api/source/api/index.rst

 4.14 KVM_SET_SREGS
 --------------------------------------------------------------------------------

-Capability: basic
+:Capability:    basic
-Architectures: x86, ppc
+:Architectures: x86, ppc
-Type: vcpu ioctl
+:Type:          vcpu ioctl
-Parameters: struct kvm_sregs (in)
+:Parameters:    struct kvm_sregs (in)
+:Returns:       - 0 on success
-Returns: 0 on success, -1 on error
+                - -1 on error

 Writes special registers into the vcpu.
 See KVM_GET_SREGS for the data structures.